ShiyangZheng/ShiyangZheng.github.io/_pages/misc.md

 author_profile: true
 ---

----
-In addition to my research on language acquisition and processing, I have a strong interest in web development.
-During my Master's program, I gained proficiency in JavaScript, but my current focus has shifted to R programming.
-Leveraging R Shiny, I have developed several tools for psycholinguistic research.
+Beyond my work in language acquisition and processing, I'm really passionate about web development.
+I first got into JavaScript during my Master's program, but these days I'm mostly working with R programming.
+I've built several psycholinguistics research tools using R Shiny.

-I like online experiments, as they are convenient for both researchers and participants.
-As such, I am fascinated by [Pavlovia](https://pavlovia.org/) and other online experiment platforms, and I have put some of my energy into making otherwise offline experiments accessible online on these platforms.
+What excites me is creating online experiments - they're so much more convenient for everyone involved.
+That's why I've been exploring platforms like [Pavlovia](https://pavlovia.org/), and I've spent time adapting traditional lab experiments to work online.

-I am developing my idiom learning app these days, hopefully it will be up and running this October.
-After I finish the development and the experiments based on it, I will put it here too.
+Right now, I'm developing an idiom learning app that I hope to launch by October.
+Once it's ready and I've run some experiments with it, I'll be sharing it here too!

 ---
 ## R shiny tools: